hazelcast/hazelcast/README.md

 ### Zone Aware

 When using `ZONE_AWARE` configuration, backups are created in the other availability zone.
+This feature is available only for the Kubernetes API mode.

 **Note**: Your Kubernetes cluster must orchestrate Hazelcast Member PODs equally between the availability zones, otherwise Zone Aware feature may not work correctly.